cmdcolin/dotfiles/OLD/README.md

 - Then tried to get vim-vinegar to display in a sidebar as an alternative
 - Then got rid of sidebar preferring to auto-launch finding files using Fzf
 - Then moved to coc.nvim and neovim for LSP support
 - Was hard for me to understand native LSP, and the larger amount of boilerplate config still is tedious though the fine grained control is interestingly
-- Used formatter.nvim for Prettier
-- Switched to null-ls for eslint+prettier and used pure lua init.lua

 # Music players